aadib3/oc-gate/README.md

 /noVNC/vnc_lite.html?path=k8s/apis/subresources.kubevirt.io/v1alpha3/namespaces/ocs-cnv/virtualmachineinstances/rhel6-150.ocp4.xxx.xxx/vnc
 ```

-## 5- Open a web browser and enter post URL from step 2:
+## 5- Open a web browser and enter post service URL from step 2:

-## 6- Enter token in token field and the POST path in the Then field, then click Submit:
+## 6- Enter token from step 3 in token field and the POST path from step 4 in the Then field, then click Submit:

 ## 7- Press enter a couple of times and you will have access to the console: